 Commercial swine moving within Wisconsin generally must have the following:

-Testing for Porcine Reproductive and Respiratory Virus (PRRS) and Swine Enteric Coronavirus Disease (SECD) is required as follows:
+Testing for Porcine Reproductive and Respiratory Syndrome (PRRS) and Porcine Epidemic Diarrhea Virus (PEDv) is required as follows:

 Negative tests of herd of origin* within 90 days prior to movement – no restrictions on movement.
 Documentation of the negative test results must be made available upon request.

-Positive tests for either PRRS or SECD of herd of origin within 90 days prior to movement - the herd will be quarantined until a herd plan is established and approved.
+Positive tests for either PRRS or PEDv of herd of origin* within 90 days prior to movement.
+The herd will be quarantined until a herd plan is established and approved.
 Movement can take place in accordance with the herd plan.

 No movement documentation such as a Certificate of Veterinary Inspection (health certificate or CVI) is required (except if moving to a fair/exhibition/show as noted in that section).